 Golden Syrup

 I am aware that Golden Syrup really is a British product with no direct equivalent often available in other countries.
-You can substitute molasses for a slightly darker cookie or corn syrup for a lighter, less rich cookie.
-Honey would be another alternative but obviously that is going to change the flavour profile again.

 Or, as I have literally just found out, you can make your own homemade golden syrup!
 Who knew!